neosizzle/ccc2u/README.md

 # CCC website sourcecode
-built with bootstrap and static html running on expess.js powered server on nodejs.
-You will need nodejs installed on your machine for it to run.
+you are required to install nodejs and mongodb locally for it to run.
+Thats all.

 ## Installation

-after forking or cloning the repository, run  `npm install` to install all the required dependencies required for the webpage to run
+after forking or cloning the repository, run  `npm install` to install all the required dependencies.

 ## Message for developers

 -server side code can be found in : `/src/....`

--public website assets and html fils can be found in : `/public/....`
+-public website assets and html files can be found in : `/public/....`

 dev script : `npm run dev`